-Building a low latency overlay by using latency estimation algorithms is a hard problem.
+Building a low latency overlay to give low latency connections between peers is a hard problem.
 To make good decisions on what peer to introduce to another peer the latency's between two arbitrary peers in the P2P network have to be estimated.
-Finding good algorithms that estimate latency's between peers is hard.
+Finding good algorithms that estimate latency's between peers computationally and memory efficient is hard.
 The current state of the art latency estimation algorithms provide enough accuracy to build a low latency overlay but lack the accuracy to quickly provide new entering peers with low latency peers.
-Incremental algorithms are used to divide the computation over time.
-Methods that use more computational power create a more accurate latency overlay.
-These methods require a very frequent updating of previously estimated latency's.
-It is beneficial to counter peers who cause Triangle Inequality Violations (TIVs) in the latency estimation algorithm.
-Algorithms that deal with TIVs perform better and have a better accuracy.
+Incremental algorithms are used to divide the computation over time but methods that use more computational power create a more accurate latency's.
+It is beneficial to counter peers who cause Triangle Inequality Violations (TIVs) in the latency estimation algorithm because algorithms that deal with TIVs perform better and have a better accuracy.
+The low latency connections between peers has various benefits to various applications.
+It provides faster trading and faster onion routing.